ivanearisty/obsidian/Classes + Uni/PDS/Midterm/Midterm 1 — iae225.md

 	from
 		Apple
 )
 =
 (
 	select
 		t.num -- the number of apple varieties with greater than 10 numtrees from
-		t -- the table we made above
+		t
 	where
-		t.orchID = Orchard.orchID
+		t.orchID = Orchard.orchID -- for this specific orchard lookup
 );
 ```